Baked Pumpkin Donut Holes

 3. In a large bowl, whisk oil, brown sugar, egg, vanilla, pumpkin, and milk until combined.
 Slowly add the dry ingredients into the mixture and stir until just combined, do not over mix batter.

-4. Using a mini ice-cream scoop or a tablespoon as a scoop, drop 1 scoop of batter in the cup (about halfway filled).
+4. Using a mini ice-cream scoop or a tbsp as a scoop, drop 1 scoop of batter in the cup (about halfway filled).
 Bake for 11-13 minutes, until donuts spring back when gently pressed.
 Turn donuts onto a wire each and allow to cool for a few minutes.

 5. While the donuts are cooling, melt the butter in one bowl, and combine the sugar and cinnamon in anther.
 While donuts are still warm, brush each donut with butter and roll in cinnamon sugar mixture.
 Serve immediately.